8 Walkthrough 2: Approaching gradebook data from a data science perspective

 8.8.1 Visualize data

 has “factor levels”, which give the categorical variables a predefined order.
-By default, if we were to plot this graph using the code below without defining the order of the letter grades, {ggplot2} will default to the lexicographic ordering of factors on the horizontal axis (i.e., A, A-, A+, B, B-, B+, etc.).
-It is more useful to have the traditional order of grades with A+ being the highest (and furthest left).
-We do this by using mutate()
+If you plotted this graph using the code below without defining the order of the letter grades, {ggplot2} would default to the lexicographic ordering of factors on the horizontal axis (i.e., A, A-, A+, B, B-, B+, etc.).

 # Bar graph for categorical variable